 - Updated first-aid kit.

 Traveling may not be the same for a certain period.
 Still, we should help and prepare ourselves adequately to eliminate COVID-19 and ease the risk of spreading and contracting the virus.
-Maintaining social distance and good practice for hygiene will help to reduce the risk of a pandemic.
+Maintaining social distancing and good hygiene practices will help reduce the risk of a pandemic.

-- Consult your travel medicine clinic or medical practitioner before your trip.
+- Consult your travel medical practitioner before your trip.

 - Bring your mask, gloves, and sanitizer while you’re traveling.

 - Don’t shake your hands.
 Ok, or Namaste, instead.

 - Keep at least 3 feet of physical distance between yourself and others.